madzera/happytree/CONTRIBUTING.md

 #### API client interfaces tests

-These tests are fundamentals for each available service provided by their respective interfaces.
+These tests are fundamental for each available service provided by their respective interfaces.
 So, each interface is represented by a package, and each package can contain: